The Institute for Nonprofit News is a highly collaborative network of about 450 independent, nonprofit, nonpartisan news organizations.

 Organizations apply to join INN and then are vetted by INN staff to ensure they meet standards for ethics, transparency, independence and quality of journalism.
 Applicants are approved for membership by leading journalists on the INN Board of Directors.

-Once accepted, members will be asked to pay INN dues, which range from $150 to $1,000 per year and are based on the organization’s annual revenue.
+Once accepted, members will be asked to pay INN dues, which currently range from $150 to $1,000 per year and are based on the organization’s annual revenue.
 View dues scale.
 Also upon acceptance, members will be asked to sign the INN Membership Agreement (preview the agreements for Full/Provisional Members and Affiliate Members.)

 Before applying, please, read through the information on this page to confirm your organization is a good candidate for membership.
 Additional information can be found on our FAQ page.
 You’re also welcome to schedule a one-on-one call with INN’s membership team before submitting your application by emailing membership@inn.org.